Serve multiple Django sites from one cloud server

 Cron jobs

 I have a few cron jobs that I need to run that are currently Django management commands.
-I spent a while researching how to run these cron jobs in Docker, but kept getting turned around when thinking about them.

 Cron + Docker = The Easiest Job Scheduler You’ll Ever Create seems useful if your cron jobs are independent of your code.
 Chadburn is a one-click install for CapRover